 In 2011, the Drug Abuse Warning Network (DAWN) reports that around 2.5 million people in the United States visited an emergency department (ED) for a medical emergency related to drug abuse and about 250,000 of these ED visits were people seeking detox (or substance abuse treatment) services.
-Drugs that can have severe withdrawal symptoms that can lead to a medical emergency or even death should never be stopped “cold turkey.”
-These drugs include:
+In 2020, there were almost a million alcohol-related emergency department visits.

-- Prescription painkillers (e.g., oxycodone, hydrocodone, fentanyl, etc.)
+- Prescription painkillers (e.g., oxycodone, hydrocodone, fentanyl)

 - Prescription sedatives and tranquilizers (e.g., benzodiazepines, sleep aids, and “z-drugs”)

 These drugs are often tapered off slowly during medical detox in order to allow the body and brain time to stabilize and reach a level of balance before treatment is continued.
 Medical detox is typically considered the safest way to help the body process opioids, benzodiazepines, and alcohol, and to avoid potential life-threatening consequences during withdrawal.
 Specialists can provide medications that can to help with difficult withdrawal symptoms and cravings, monitor vital signs, and ensure your comfort and safety during the process.